 Instagram Story with swipe up

-The swipe up feature on Instagram is a seamless way to earn in-app conversions.
+The swipe up feature on Instagram is a seamless way to earn in-app conversions and website visits.
 And since links are hard to come by in Instagram’s ecosystem, story swipe ups have added value.
+So Instagram Stories with swipe up will likely cost more than the average cost for a Story post itself.
+(See above)

 Instagram Story with poll